(To be considered for full funding)

 - TOEFL/IELTS - International Students Only

 - Waivers of the TOEFL or IELTS scores can only be granted by the Graduate School, not the department.
 All international applicants must provide official TOEFL or IELTS scores.
 Our department minimum for the TOEFL is 230 (computer based), 570 (paper based) or 89 (internet based).
-Our department minimum for the IELTS is 6.5.
+Our department minimum for the IELTS is 6.5, with no score below 6.5 in each of the sub-sections.
 Scores are good for two years from the date of testing to the date of application submission.
 TOEFL/IELTS scores are not required if the applicant has graduated from a US institution or from a non-US accredited institution where English is the official language of instruction.
 TOEFL/IELTS scores are not required of US permanent residents and US naturalized citizens.
 Please do not apply if your score is below the minimum.
 Your application will not be reviewed by the faculty.

 An emerging field in engineering.
 It builds on a long history (100+ years) of educators sharing best practices.
 The field is now expanding and becoming a rigorous research field in which evidence-based studies explore issues of how people learn.
 In other words, we still share good teaching practices, but those getting PhDs in Engineering Education are focusing on scientifically understanding how and why successful learning and teaching approaches work.